Loginistaken/ASCI-Wiz-Dimensional-Chip-250-miner-gas-energy-recyle/newASCI-AI-interactive-SmartChip.md

 Fab & Packaging	$60–100	Includes wafer process, packaging, and QA Total	$95–140 per chip	Achievable in 10k+ batch volume

-🧠 Why This Chip is "Smart" for Crypto:
+🧠 This Chip is "Smart" for Crypto:

     AI CPU Compatibility
     Works with external AI CPUs to dynamically: